Postpartum blood sugar after gestational diabetes: What to expect, what’s normal, and when to take a deep breath.

 Research shows that ~95% of people with gestational diabetes return to normal blood glucose levels within a few days postpartum.

 But that doesn’t mean everything snaps back perfectly.
+In the early stages after delivery, blood sugar regulation can be unpredictable.
 In those early days:

 You might be eating at odd times